pgkt04/defender-control/README.md

 ## On windows updates
 Sometimes windows decides to update and turn itself back on.
-A common issue is that defender sometimes doesn't want to disable tamper protection again.
+A common issue is that defender control sometimes doesn't want to disable tamper protection again.
 Please try turning off tamper protection manually then running disable-defender.exe again before posting an issue.

 ## What does it do?